333Kenji/indeedjobscraper/README.md

 Future:
-Score 1 vs all

 Replace some of the munging processes with some of the parameters included in sklearn's TfidfVectorizer algorithm.
 Capitalization and possibly special characters.
 Add a top cities list and clear cities from top terms.